gse06026/wardBot_extension/README.md

 - **Chrome 138+** with AI features enabled
 - Compatible hardware for Chrome Built-in AI

-### Steps
-1. Clone or download this repository
+### Install from Chrome Web Store
+1. Visit the [Ward Bot page on Chrome Web Store](#) (link coming soon)
-2. Open Chrome and go to `chrome://extensions`
+2. Click "Add to Chrome"
-3. Enable "Developer mode" (top right)
-4. Click "Load unpacked"
-5. Select the `wardBot_extension` folder
-6. The Ward Bot icon should appear in your toolbar
+3. The Ward Bot icon will appear in your toolbar

 ---